Dali Theatre-Museum

 - Fast Track

-What is the Dalí Theatre-Museum and is it worth visiting
+What is the Dalí Theatre-Museum in Figueres?

-- The Dalí Theatre-Museum is one of Spain’s most famous attractions and the building itself is considered to be the largest surrealist artwork in the world.
-Designed by Salvador Dalí himself, it houses over 1,500 works including paintings, sculptures and immersive installations.
+- The building itself is considered to be the largest surrealist artwork in the world.

 - The iconic glass dome courtyard